Neural Embeddings for Text: Neural embedding method

 \section{Neural embedding method}

-The technique for generating neural embeddings is inspired by \textit{micro-tuning}, first introduced for the BLANC-tune method of document summary quality evaluation\footnote{https://github.com/PrimerAI/blanc} \cite{Vasilyev:2020:BLANC}.
+The technique for generating neural embeddings is using \textit{micro-tuning}, first introduced for the BLANC-tune method of document summary quality evaluation\footnote{https://github.com/PrimerAI/blanc} \cite{Vasilyev:2020:BLANC}.
 It is a tuning on one sample only, and the tuned model is used for the sample only.
+Tuning a pretrained model on a specific narrow domain is a common practice to improve performance.
+Micro-tuning takes this to extreme, narrowing down the 'domain' to a 'dataset' consisting of just one sample.

-For each text sample, we start with the original language model and fine-tune only a few selected layers ${L_1, L_2, ..., L_m}$ while keeping all other layers frozen.
+For each text sample, we start with the original language model and fine-tune only a few selected layers ${L_0, L_1, ..., L_m}$ while keeping all other layers frozen.
 Once the fine-tuning on the text sample is complete, we measure the difference between the new weights $W_j'$ and the original weights $W_j$ of each layer $L_j$ and normalize the resulting vector.
 We obtain the neural embedding of the text by concatenating the normalized vectors: